SunStarSys/www/content/essays/mailing-lists.md

 these temporary addresses are anathema to `ezmlm-idx`'s subscription and moderation systems, and the `sender-demunger` script mentioned above will fix that once deployed.

-**NOTE**: since version `7.0.0`, ezmlm-idx should have support for BATV and SRS built in.
+**NOTE**: According to the release notes, since version `7.0.0`, ezmlm-idx should have support for BATV and SRS built in.
 In any case `sender-demunger` really won't hurt just in case :-).

 ### DMARC